isaacfab/rmetalog/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-* 1 Note - this is the packages first submission
+* this is the packages first submission

 ## Downstream dependencies
 There are currently no downstream dependencies.